-McConnell's bill folded in the Senate Energy and Natural Resources Committee's legislation requiring federal land-management agencies to speed up permitting of critical-minerals production on federal lands.
+McConnell's bill folds in the Senate Energy and Natural Resources Committee's legislation requiring federal land-management agencies to speed up permitting of critical-minerals production on federal lands.

-In addition, the bill would have authorized $184 million over seven years for a research program aimed at extracting rare-earth minerals from coal.
+In addition, the bill would authorize $184 million over seven years for a research program aimed at extracting rare-earth minerals from coal.

-The legislation would have provided a $300 weekly federal top-up of unemployment payments until Dec.
-27. It also included liability protections for businesses that congressional Democrats have opposed.
+McConnell's legislation would provide a $300 weekly federal top-up of unemployment payments until Dec.
+27. It also includes liability protections for businesses that congressional Democrats have opposed.
 The $600 weekly top-up included in the Coronavirus Aid, Relief, and Economic Security Act expired July 31.

-The legislation did not include aid for state and local governments, which was included in a $3 trillion bill the House passed in May.
+The legislation does not include aid for state and local governments, which was included in a $3-trillion bill the House passed in May.